mattludwigs/major_tom/README.md

 Each layer introduces error isolation and the ground station will monitor satellites for if they "go down" and notify the operator.
-This will allow for fault tolerance between the systems and give the operator
+This will allow for fault tolerance between the systems and give the operator data about the state of the satellites.

 ## TODOs